Global 21 cm signal: a promising probe of primordial features: Global 21 cm signal as a probe of bump-like primordial features with fixed astrophysical parameters

 {In panel (a) of figure~\ref{fig:ST_HMF_bumps}, we plot $\sigma^2(M)$ obtained from \texttt{21cmFAST} for the fiducial and bump models extrapolated to $z=0$. $M_{\rm min} = 5\times 10^8\,M_{\odot}$ is shown by the black vertical dotted line.
-The black dot-dash line marks the mass value $M \simeq 2.8 \times 10^{14}\, M_\odot$, which corresponds to the scale of the power spectrum normalization, $8\,h/{\rm MPc}$.
-The values of $\sigma^2$ for all models coincide at this mass value.
-Panel (b) shows the fractional difference $\delta\sigma^2(M)$ between the bump models and the fiducial one for some values of $k_{\rm peak}$.
+The black dot-dash line marks the mass value $M \simeq 2.8 \times 10^{14}\, M_\odot$, which corresponds to the scale of the power spectrum normalization, $8\,h^{-1}{\rm Mpc}$.
+The values of $\sigma^2(M)$ for all the models coincide at this mass value.
+Panel (b) shows the fractional difference $\delta\sigma^2(M)$ of the bump models with respect to the fiducial one for some values of $k_{\rm peak}$.
 Here, two points are worth mentioning.
 First of all, with increasing $k_{\rm peak}$, the peak of the profiles, $M_{\rm peak}^{\sigma^2}$, shifts toward the low-mass side, which can be understood by the relation between $k_{\rm peak}$ and $M_{\rm peak}^R$, as discussed earlier (see appendix~\ref{app:kpeak_m} for details).
-Secondly, there is an overall shift up of the entire profile on the vertical axis, which is primarily due to the normalization of the power spectrum at $8\,h/{\rm Mpc}$.
-Furthermore, $k_{\rm peak} = 0.5 = k_{\rm turn}$ roughly marks the value where the left tail of the profile transitions from negative to positive values of $\delta \sigma^2(M, z=0)$ at $M_h=M_{\rm min}$. }
+Secondly, there is an overall shift up of the entire profile on the vertical axis, which is primarily due to the normalization of the power spectrum at $8\,h^{-1}{\rm Mpc}$.\footnote{ The resulting shift in the amplitude of the nearly scale-invariant part of the power spectrum, $A_s$ in eq.~\eqref{eq:PS_bump_ch4}, will be constrained by the CMB observations. } Furthermore, $k_{\rm peak} = 0.5 = k^{\rm turn}$ roughly marks the value where the left tail of the profile transitions from negative to positive values of $\delta \sigma^2(M, z=0)$ at $M_h=M_{\rm min}$. }